 It’s well known that people generally want to pursue commercial airline piloting to have access to flying large airliners for major airlines, to visit countries all over the world and to potentially garner the massive salaries that top tier pilots earn.
 Thing is, no one ever tells you how hard that is to achieve.
 There are piloting programs training potential airplane pilots right and left and the helicopter industry is left wanting.
 This delivers the chance for future helicopter pilots to get through their certification and start work right away with global leaders in the industry while the airplane pilots are still preoccupied with competing for their lucrative spots.

 Furthermore, helicopter pilots, too, enjoy some of the same privileges as airplane pilots.
-They have the chance to travel the globe and make a pretty good living and can work in a number of industries each separately delivering its own compelling reason to consider working for them.
+They have the chance to travel the globe and make a pretty good living and can work in many industries each separately delivering its compelling reason to consider working for them.

 - Emergency Services